Do the Digit Insurance

 An example of a micro-enterprise can be a woman in a developing nation who utilises microcredit to borrow a loan and use funds to buy a sewing machine.
 She can use this sewing machine to start a micro-enterprise that specialises in offering tailoring services.
 Through this, the woman can earn an income by providing tailoring services and gradually, she will recruit a few people to cater to local demands if required.

-What Is the Objective of Micro-Enterprise?
+What is the Objective of Micro-Enterprise?

 Micro-enterprises target beneficiaries from underprivileged sections and women and aim to uplift them financially.
 These small businesses create job opportunities in the backward and under-developed areas, encouraging development in those regions and contributing to overall national development.
 Overall, this improves the living standard of the underprivileged section, thereby bridging the economic divide in a country.